List of Kamen Rider Fourze characters: Jiro Iseki

-Jiro Iseki (井石 二郎, Iseki Jirō) is one of Ryusei Sakuta's friends from Subaruboshi High School who acquired a malfunctioning Zodiarts Switch through unknown means in an attempt to become stronger than Sakuta, only for the Switch to put him into a coma.
-Due to the Switch remaining on and Iseki being the only one capable of turning it off, he is unable to be treated by conventional medicine.
-As a result, Sakuta became Kamen Rider Meteor and attempts to locate the Aries Zodiarts to save him.
-While Sakuta eventually succeeds in reviving Iseki, who deactivates his Switch, the latter is horrified to learn what the former did to save him, loses his will to live, and relapses.
-After helping Fourze defeat Aries, Sakuta makes amends with Iseki and helps him recover.
+Jiro Iseki (井石 二郎, Iseki Jirō) is one of Ryusei's friends from Subaruboshi High School who acquired a malfunctioning Zodiarts Switch through unknown means in an attempt to become stronger than Ryusei, only for the Switch to put him into a coma.
+Due to the Switch remaining on and Jiro being the only one capable of turning it off, he is unable to be treated by conventional medicine.
+As a result, Ryusei became Kamen Rider Meteor and attempts to locate the Aries Zodiarts to save him.
+While Ryusei eventually succeeds in reviving Jiro, who deactivates his Switch, the latter is horrified to learn what the former did to save him, loses his will to live, and relapses.
+After helping Fourze defeat Aries, Ryusei makes amends with Jiro and helps him recover.

 Jiro Iseki is portrayed by Ryusei Yokohama (横浜 流星, Yokohama Ryūsei).

 Haru Kusao

 Haru Kusao (草尾 ハル, Kusao Haru) is a meek first year AGHS student who receives a Zodiarts Switch from Kouhei Hayami and becomes the Musca Zodiarts (ムスカ・ゾディアーツ, Musuka Zodiātsu) to protect his overprotective friend Ran Kuroki, who had sworn to protect him at their previous school.
-As his Zodiarts form evolves however, Kusao becomes addicted to the Switch's power and his mental state grows increasingly unstable until Fourze restrains him long enough for Kuroki to apologize for being overprotective of him.
-After Kusao asks Fourze to defeat him, he is temporarily hospitalized and given provisional, later full, membership with the Kamen Rider Club alongside Kuroki.
+As his Zodiarts form evolves, however, Haru becomes addicted to the Switch's power and his mental state grows increasingly unstable until Fourze restrains him long enough for Ran to apologize for being overprotective of him.
+After Haru asks Fourze to defeat him, he is temporarily hospitalized and given provisional, later full, membership with the Kamen Rider Club alongside Ran.

-As the Musca Zodiarts, Kusao initially has the ability to emit slime from his mouth and possesses increased jumping capabilities.
+As the Musca Zodiarts, Haru initially has the ability to emit slime from his mouth and possesses superhuman jumping.
 As he evolves, he gains armor, increased strength, the ability to separate into a swarm of flies, wings, and the ability to emit explosive slime balls.

 Haru Kusao is portrayed by Jigen Araki (荒木 次元, Araki Jigen).